Crypto-TII/TLS1.3/src/readme.md

 # Description

 UPDATE: The Crypto support functions are now all concentrated in the tls_sal_*.xpp files.
 This will make it easier to use alternate crypto providers.
+SAL is the Security Abstraction Layer, which provides the cryptography.

 This C++ version is really just C plus namespaces plus pass-by-reference.
 These the only features of C++ that are used.
 The Rust version will come later.
 Documentation can be found in the doxygen generated file refman.pdf

 First inside a working directory build the C++ version of MIRACL core (https://github.com/miracl/core), selecting support for C25519, NIST256, NIST384, RSA2048 and RSA4096.

-This library does all the crypto, and can be regarded as a "placeholder" as we may in the future replace its functionality from other sources.
+This library provides the default SAL, does all the crypto, and can be regarded as a "placeholder" as we may in the future replace its functionality from other sources.
 Make sure to always use the latest version of this library - as the requirements of this project unfold, some minor updates will be required.

 Then copy the contents of this archive to the same directory, in particular client.cpp and tls*.*